TARDOC 2026: Your Medical Bill in Switzerland

 Effects on Premiums and Overall Costs

 For 2026 premiums, TARDOC is therefore not the main driver.
 The 2026 average premium increase stems from volume growth, demographic developments, medication costs and the reserves situation of each insurer.
-For more, see our guide to health insurance premiums 2026 in Switzerland and our cost brake 2026 analysis.
+For the numbers, see our guide to health insurance premiums 2026 in Switzerland and our cost brake 2026 analysis.
+The same logic of a new "read your receipt" tariff also applies in the pharmacy, where the new LOA V pharmacy fees took effect in 2026.
+If you are new to the system, our Swiss health insurance guide explains deductibles and the four insurance models.

 Reserves, deductible level (CHF 300 to CHF 2'500) and the chosen model (family doctor, HMO, telmed) influence your premium far more than the tariff switch itself.